We are committed to ensuring that patients can avail of the best treatment and care available by funding vital medical staff and equipment.

 Laura Croan is a vital part of our specialist nursing team, providing a dedicated support system for lymphoma patients.
-The charity ahs also supported the establishment of Laura's own nurse led clinic, which has reduced patient waiting times in its first year.
+The charity has also supported the establishment of Laura's own nurse led clinic, which has reduced patient waiting times in its first year.

 Clinical Nurse Specialist for Teenagers and Young Adults